 Did you hire an individual to perform work in the course of your business?
 Does the individual perform work full-time or on a contract basis?
 As per the IRS, a business can hire an individual in two different ways i.e., employee and contractor.
 Employers manage the work performed by the employee with a costly benefits package.
-1099 employee 1099 Form 2021 work on a project basis and receive payments for the work performed without the deductions and benefits.
+1099 employee 1099 Form 2021 works on a project basis and receives payments for the work performed without deductions and benefits.

 Table of Contents